kwg/sage-method/core/workflows/department-meeting/steps/step-02-discussion-orchestration.md

 - Complexity level and depth needed
 - Conversation context and previous agent contributions
 - User's specific agent mentions or requests
+- Whether DevOps or IT support expertise is needed

 ### 2. Intelligent Agent Selection